 Statistics from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) show that in 2019, just under 5,000 traffic accidents in the state of Florida were alcohol confirmed.
 FLHSMV defines alcohol confirmed as “a crash involving a Driver and/or Non-Motorist who had a Blood Alcohol Content greater than 0.00.”

-A Clearwater drunk driving accident lawyer with our firm can advocate for your interests and take all steps necessary to make these individuals take responsibility for their poor choices and harmful actions.
+A Clearwater personal injury lawyer with our firm can advocate for your interests and take all steps necessary to make these individuals take responsibility for their poor choices and harmful actions.

 Let Us Fight for Compensation on Your Behalf